sharontherese/latin-mass-funeral/content/about-the-latin-mass/index.md

 # About

-This is a scattershot collection of resources on and about the _Latin Mass_.
-They range from missals to books to blog posts to pamphlets.
+ALthough baptisms are not usually followed by a _Latin Mass_ (with the exception of baptisms during Easter Vigil), I've included a scattershot collection of resources below on the _Latin Mass_ and traditional Catholicism.

-# Introduction to the Latin Mass
+# Resources

 “**Introduction to the Traditional Latin (Tridentine) Mass.**” In _St.
 Joseph’s Daily Missal_, 1959. http://www.the-latinmass.com/id7.html